AlgoTrace: Algorithmic Primitives and Compositional Geometry of Reasoning in Language Models: Methodology

-for each cluster $i$.
-A large positive difference indicates that the corresponding primitive is much more prominent in the responses $(f^{(j)})_{j=1}^m$, a large negative difference indicates that the corresponding primitive is much more prominent in the responses $(g^{(j)})_{j=1}^m$.
+for each cluster $c$.
+A large positive difference indicates that the corresponding primitive is more prominent in the responses $(f^{(j)})_{j=1}^m$, a large negative difference indicates that it is more prominent in the responses $(g^{(j)})_{j=1}^m$.
 In particular, we compare Phi-4 responses to Phi-4-Reasoning responses and TSP responses to AIME responses.